-Configuring the OIDC policy for PingCentral About this task
+Configuring the OIDC policy for PingCentral

 The OAuth client will be associated with an OIDC Policy, which could be the default policy.
 This policy must map an attribute into the expected claim to signify the user's PingCentral role, which is defined in the Attribute Contract, Attribute Sources & User Lookup, and Contract Fulfillment in PingFederate.